Midweek Messenger for April 17, 2025

 Little Free Pantry Update

 Please place your donations for the LFP in the bin in the coatroom or in the box outside by the narthex door.
 Thank you very much for your generous donations to the LFP!
-Our current needs are proteins (canned meats, fish, or shellfish; dried meats; meat-based soups).
+Our current needs include cereal, healthy snacks (such as Goldfish crackers), and small applesauce cups.
 Beth Lingg for the Little Free Pantry (bethlingg@comcast.net)

 Bowie Food Pantry Update